To: MIPA Student Media Advisers

 - Spartan Website Critique Application (via online form)

-- Spartan Video Journalism Critique Application (via online form)
+- Spartan Broadcast Video Production Critique Application (via online form)

-- Spartan Yearbook Journalism Critique Application (the deadline 2019 spring-delivery books has passed)
+- Spartan Yearbook Critique Application (the deadline for 2020 books has passed)

 - Spartan Critique Seal of Distinction Form

-- Individual Category Student Media Contest information for newspapers, video productions and news websites
+- Individual Category Contest categories & rules for yearbooks, news, video and digital media

 - A Cut Above & last year’s contest winners